 Use apostrophes for contractions and singular possession in nouns (for example, the girl's name).
-Use a or an correctly according to the beginning sound of the noun that follows. conductror shouted, "Sit down!"
+Use a or an correctly according to the beginning sound of the noun that follows. conductor shouted, "Sit down!"
 Use a new line for a new speaker when writing direct speech.
 Use securely, apostrophes for possession with plural nouns e.g. The girls' names.
-Use -s accurately for plural and possessive e.g. The ambiguity in writing - using hyphens to avoid ambiguity in writing e.g. man eating shark versus man- eating shark, or recover versus re-cover.
-Convert nouns or adjectives into verbs using suffixes e.gate, -ise, -ify. apostrophes for possession with plural nouns e.g. recover versus re-cover. adjectives into plural and The boy's bike.
-Use verb prefixes e.g. dis-, de-, mis-, over- and re To understand the relationship between synonyms and antonyms and use them effectively within my writing
+Use -s accurately for plural and possessive e.g. The boys, boys' bikes, The boy's bike. ambiguity in writing - using hyphens to avoid ambiguity in writing e.g. man eating shark versus maneating shark, or recover versus re-cover.
+Convert nouns or adjectives into verbs using suffixes e.gate, -ise, -ify.
+Use verb prefixes e.g. dis-, de-, mis-, over- and re To understand the relationship between synonyms and antonyms and use them effectively within my writing. within my writing